Aimini/hm-51/test/README.md

   XX.py -o <output_dir>
  ```

- the generation script should generate a assembly file named XX.A51 and store it in the directory `<ouput_dir>`.
+ the generation script should generate a assembly file named XX.A51 and store it in the directory `<output_dir>`.

 ### modify the TCR